-You've seen the commercials, “Get a website for Free.
-It’s easy, and you’ll have people finding you on the web in no time.”
-Ha!
-What a load of crap!
-If you believe those commercials, stop right now, there’s a guy up the high street that has some reeaallll Rolex watches he wants to sell you.
+If you believe those commercials, stop right now, there’s a guy up the street that has some REAL Rolex watches he wants to sell you.

 Ted Nugent Called and He Wants His Website Back!

-In addition to requiring a financial commitment, the website redesign process also involves time and attention, something that many of you are short on.
+In addition to requiring a financial commitment, the website redesign process also involves time and attention, something that many business owners are short on.

 It is estimated that there are 100 billion internet searches per month – AND THAT IS JUST FROM GOOGLE!

-If you haven’t touched your site in a while here are five reasons why you really want to take a closer look at your current site and consider a redesign.
-We will start with a few design elements.
+If you haven’t touched your site in a while, there are five signs that you really want to take a closer look at and consider a redesign.

 1. Your Site Is Designed For Old Monitors

-Back in the olden days, say early to mid-2000’s, we designed sites for the standard 600x800 resolution monitors.
-You know those heavy monstrosities that sent you to the chiropractor when you lifted it.
-We did this to ensure that your site would be viewed without the user having to do much horizontal scrolling.
-Then what happened?
-Monitors got wider, then even wider, then they got smaller, then mobile exploded then Apple came up with the iPad and then…………YOU GET THE PICTURE.
+Back in the olden days, say the early to mid-2000’s, we designed sites for the standard 600 x 800 resolution monitors.
+You know, those heavy monstrosities that sent you to the chiropractor when you lifted them.

-Unfortunately many of you have sites that are still designed using those old standards, and quite frankly it makes you and your brand look ancient.
+Unfortunately, many of you have websites that are still designed using those old standards.
+And, quite frankly, it makes you and your brand look ancient.

-2. Your Site Takes Too Long To Load
+2. Your Website Takes Too Long To Load

-4. Your Site Has no Call-To-Actions or Specific Landing Pages
+4. Your Site Has No Call-To-Action or Specific Landing Pages

 5. Your Website Offers No Value